kmatarese/glide/docs/source/pipelines.rst

     glider = File2Email()
     glider.consume([file1, file2], load=dict(client=my_smtp_cient))

-By default these templated pipelines have a ``Placeholder`` node named "transform" that you can easily replace once the glider is created::
+By default these templated pipelines have a ``PlaceholderNode`` named "transform" that you can easily replace once the glider is created::

     glider["transform"] = MyTransformerNode("transform")